joinbox/loopback-microservice-template/docs/loopback/datasources.md

 ### Remote vs. Rest

 At first sight the remote connector simply seems to be a wrapper for the underlying protocol (REST by default).
-But during the evaluation of the connectors, it seemed to be the case, that the remote connector has some important characteristics:
+The [documentation](https://github.com/strongloop/loopback-connector-remote) states:

+> The remote connector enables you to use a LoopBack application as a data source via REST.
+> ...
+> In general, using the remote connector is more convenient than calling into REST API, and enables you to switch the transport later if you need to.

+In practice the remote connector behaves differently from data sources based on the `REST connector`:

-   - It seems to optimize the queries to the remote service.
+   - It seems to optimize the queries to the remote service by fully leveraging the possibilities of the Loopback filter query syntax (which exceeds a pure REST).
-   - It does not emit the events the other datasources emit (_.e.g._ `before execute`)
+   - It does not emit the events the other data sources emit (_.e.g._ `before execute`)
-   - It is fully based on strong-remoting
+   - It is fully based on [strong-remoting](https://github.com/strongloop/strong-remoting) which allows us to modify and inspect the behavior of the data source in a standardized way.

 #### Hooks